wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2023-2024 Rulebook.md

 Official bot name, team name, and attachment file names must be school-appropriate and cannot contain the word “weapon” or reference to weapons.

 - Team and bot names are subject to Executive Board approval.
-- There can be multiple bots per team – each additional bot will be the team name followed by a letter.
-  - Bots must be sufficiently distinct from one another to be able to compete under the same team name.
-As in, spares of one bot competing as a “new bot” wouldn’t count.
-  - _Ex.
-Awesome Bot A, Awesome Bot B, …_
+- Teams may compete with multiple bots if the following criteria are met:
+  - Each bot satisfies the requirements.
+  - The sum of all robot weights are less than the 1kg weight limit.

 ---

 ## League Overview

-The league refers to the entire 2023-2024 competition season.
+The league refers to the entire 2023-2024 competition seasons.
 During this time teams will brainstorm designs, prototype their design, build bots, compete, and rebuild bots.

 ### Matches

-There will be two or more matches a month held in the Thomas J. Watson College of Engineering and Applied Sciences Fabrication Lab - Engineering Building E1.
+There will five matches a month held in the Thomas J. Watson College of Engineering and Applied Sciences Fabrication Lab - Engineering Building E1.
 Two or more teams will compete against each other at each competition, with the competition being live-streamed.

 Dates for matches and tournaments can be found on our public [WCRL Event Calendar](https://calendar.google.com/calendar/u/0?cid=YmluZ2hhbXRvbi5lZHVfZWllNDI5bHBuNGg1MWhzczY3bGxxYWNjc2dAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).

-Matches are 2 minutes and 30 seconds long, but may be called early for safety concerns or if a winner is decided based on the below criteria.
+Matches are 2 minutes long, but may be called early for safety concerns or if a winner is decided based on the below criteria.

 Pinning:

-- For the first 1 minute and 30 seconds: A bot can pin another bot for a maximum of 8 seconds before having to release the bot for a minimum of 8 seconds.
+- For the first 1 minute: A bot can pin another bot for a maximum of 5 seconds before having to release the bot for a minimum of 5 seconds.
 The 8 second limit will be counted down by the WCRL Executive Board member in charge of the match.
 - With less than 60 seconds remaining: If a bot is pinned for more than 5 seconds, the pinned bot will lose.
 The 5 second limit will be counted down by the WCRL Executive Board member in charge of the match.
+  - For teams competing with multiple bots, the rules on pinning are as follows:
+    - If bots are equal weights: All bots must be pinned.
+If a bot is pinned during the eligible time, it may no longer be used.
+    - If bots are unequal weights: A majority of the weight must be pinned in order to win.

 Bot Control: